 Many travel bloggers seem to be divided between loving or hating Vietnam.
 As for me?
 I found it full of surprises.
-Some anxiously shook me, others I marveled at.
-Here are ten things that caused marvels and anxiety, and which the guidebooks did not prepare me for:
+Some shook me, others I marveled at.
+Here are ten things that travelers should know before going to Vietnam, which the guidebooks did not prepare me for.

 People are generally divided between their love or hate for Hanoi, Hoi An, Ha Long Bay and Ho Chi Minh City (HCMC).
 I heard accounts of extreme static love and/or hate for each of these places.

 Being from New York, I am repelled by big, busy, industrial cities.
 I was told HCMC would be dangerous, dirty, crowded, fast-paced, and with little to do or see.
 To me, HCMC was a special French-Asian fusion, modern metropolis, adorned with tree-lined boulevards and cosmopolitan architecture.
 It has a superior aroma of poshness, yet it retains Hanoi’s down to earth character.
 In one day, HCMC became one of my favorite cities in the world.
 I left the city feeling light and fluffy as a feather.

 Hanoi, on the other hand, shook me to my core.
 I left Hanoi wishing someone would cradle me back to normality.
 But most travelers will tell you the extreme opposite of what I experienced.
 Weird, huh?